applebuddy/TOEIC-Speaking-Study/README.md

 ## Q9

+I'm not planning on bringing my car there.
+How can I get to the venue?

+- A shuttle will be provided to and from the hotel. it will leave every half hour between 8 A.M. and 8 P.M.
+- You can get to the venue by taking a shuttle from the hotel.
+There is a shuttle every half hour between 8 A.M. and 8 P.M.

 I want to invite my friend and family to come to the fair.
-What date does it open to the public?\
+What date does it open to the public?

 - The county fair opens for visitors on October 2.
 If you have any questions about that, you can contact Janice Walter,